fermi-ad/xilinx-docker/recipes/automated-images/vitis/v2020.1/README.md

 bash:
 $ docker exec -it xilinx_vitis_v2020.1 bash -c "xterm" &
 ```
-- This launches an X-windows terminal shell and sources the Petalinux settings script
+- This launches an X-windows terminal shell and sources the Vitis and Vivado settings script
 ```bash
 xterm:
 xilinx@xilinx_vitis_v2020-1:/$